JulianCeaser17/Distributed-Computing-Final-Project/README.md

 # Distributed-Computing-Final-Project
-This project was made for the Distributed Computing class.
-This project will be made based on the MPI library.
-The project aims to ensure that the computer system handles the task even with some faulty components.
+This project was created for a distributed computing class.
+This project will be created based on the MPI library.
+The project is aimed at ensuring that the computer system copes with the task using multithreading.